mybonk/mybonk-wiki/README.md

 * non-custodial
 * Simplified and hardened software stack

-## Installation of the ecosystem (1 administration machine and 2 MYBONK full nodes)
+## Build of a small ecosystem (1 orchestration machine and 1 MYBONK console)

+Note: Anything you download on the internet it at risk of being malicious software.
+Know your sources.
+Always run GPG verification to check conformity (typically next to the download link of an image or package there is a sting of hexadecimal characetrs, it's not decoration).

-Build of the administration machine:
+Build the "orchestration" machine
-It can be any laptop you use every day.
-It is not have to be running nixOS as it is not one of the full nodes in the ecosystem.
+This machine is used to manage your fleet of MYBONK consoles.
-You could use you own day to day laptop but nix installs quite a few things deep in the system so I prefer to use a minimal Debian Linux image on a VirtualBox on my laptop this way it does not "polute" or changes anything on my laptop.
-Linux Debian is  used in these steps, adjust accordingly if you decide to use something else:
+It does not have to run nixOS (only nix package manager), you could use your day to day laptop but nix installs quite a few things deep in the system and I like to keep things separate.
+A basic Linux image in VirtualBox on your laptop is perfect for this: The steps hereafter are based on Linux Debian, adjust accordingly if you decide to do differently:
-1. Install VirtualBox (https://www.virtualbox.org/) on your laptop
+1. Download and install VirtualBox (https://www.virtualbox.org/)
-2. Download the image you will be using, you can either:
+2. Build the OS: There are 2 options:
-      Use the default "small image" from Debian (https://www.debian.org/distrib/), using this method you will go through the steps of installing the OS from scratch from the bootlable installation image that you will have to copy on a USB stick using BalenaEtcher and boot your virtual machine in Virtual Box.
+      OPTION 1: Use the default "small image" from Debian (https://www.debian.org/distrib/):
+      With this method you go through the standard steps of installing the Debian OS in VirtualBox just as if you were installing it on a new desktop.
-      Use a pre-built VDI (Virtual Box Image) Debian built specifically to run on VirtualBox (e.g. https://www.osboxes.org/debian/): Download and run immediatly within VirtualBox
-3. Now you can install nix package manager on this brand new "administration machine"
+      Don't forget to take note of the the machine's IP address and your root account password during the installation!
+      OPTION 2: Use a ready-made VDI (Virtual Box Image) of Debian (https://www.osboxes.org/debian/).
+This is a shortcut of OPTION 1, it does not require you to go through the Debian installation steps and contains some package for additional VirtualBox features pre-installed.
+Just download and run from within VirtualBox.
+The default credentials are username: 'osboxes'/ password: 'osboxes.org' and  root account password: 'osboxes.org' (as stated on the website).
+Do not use such images in production environment.
+      Make sure you can ssh in from the host system.
+3. Install the nix packages: There are 2 options:
+      OPTION 1: Build Nix from source, follow the instructions at https://nixos.org/nix/manual/#ch-installing-source OPTION 3: Install from nixos.org repository.
+      This is quicker and more convenient for test environments.

+      sh <(curl -L https://nixos.org/nix/install) --daemon

 ... ... ...